-The specification sets the minimum requirements for Certifying Bodies who issue certificates for the competencies described in this specification.
-However, this specification may also be referenced by-
+The specification sets the minimum requirements for Certification Bodies who issue certificates for the competence described in this specification.
+However, this specification may also be referenced by:

-- i) bodies certifying overhaul and repair workshops; and - ii) enterprises in establishing the competency of their personnel.
+- i) bodies certifying overhaul and repair workshops; and - ii) enterprises in establishing the competence of their personnel.

-Note: A single unit of competency is not to be confused with a job description, which will invariably comprise a number of units.
+NOTE A single unit of competence is not to be confused with a job description, which will invariably comprise a number of units.